Posted in Drug Charges on December 19, 2016

 The most notorious of these new synthetic substances are known as bath salts.
 Law enforcement agencies around the country say that these synthetic cathinones are seen as an inexpensive alternative to more established stimulants like amphetamines and cocaine, but they can be significantly more powerful and long-lasting than derivatives.
 Individuals under the influence of bath salts have been known to act violently toward themselves or others, and laws banning synthetic cathinones have been adopted in every U.S. state.

 The legal penalties for possessing synthetic drugs can be stiff.
-With help from a lawyer, a defendant facing drug charges may be able to negotiate a more lenient sentence.
+With help from a Surprise criminal defense lawyer, a defendant facing drug charges may be able to negotiate a more lenient sentence.
 When a negotiated plea agreement is not an option, an attorney could seek to have drug charges dismissed by questioning the actions of police officers or disputing the validity of searches and seizures.